Reynold4k/Nanopore_MinimumBIO/README.md

 Set the input and reference data paths in the script:

-Step1 Modify the preprocessing script(e.g. porechop_preprocessing.sh)
+Step1 Modify the preprocessing script(e.g. porechop_preprocessing.pbs)

-For fastq files: porechop_preprocessing.sh
+For fastq files: porechop_preprocessing.pbs
-For Pod5 files: pod5_preprocessing.sh (Without gene counts) For Pod5 files: pod5_preprocessing_with_genecounts.sh (With gene counts)
+For Pod5 files: pod5_preprocessing.pbs (Without gene counts) For Pod5 files: pod5_preprocessing_with_genecounts.pbs (With gene counts)

 - **Modify the `FOLDER` variable**: Set it to the directory containing your sequencing files.